 Unlike many of the short-term indicators we publish, there is no simple way of measuring the accuracy of the Blue Book dataset.
 All estimates, by definition, are subject to statistical uncertainty and for many well-established statistics we measure and publish the sampling error and non-sampling error associated with the estimate, using this as an indicator of accuracy.
 Since sampling is typically done to determine the characteristics of a whole population, the difference between the sample and population values is considered a sampling error.
 Non-sampling errors are a result of deviations from the true value that are not a function of the sample chosen, including various systematic errors and any other errors that are not due to sampling.

-The Blue Book dataset, however, is currently constructed from various data sources, some of which are not based on random samples or do not have published sampling and non-sampling errors available.
-This makes it very difficult to measure both error aspects and their impact on gross domestic product (GDP).
-While development work continues in this area, like all other G7 national statistical institutes, we do not publish a measure of the sampling error or non-sampling error associated with this dataset.Nôl i'r tabl cynnwys
+The Blue Book dataset, however, is currently constructed from various data sources, some of which are not based on random samples or do not have published sampling and non-sampling errors available, making it very difficult to measure both error aspects and their impact on GDP.
+While development work continues in this area, like all other G7 national statistical institutes, we don't publish a measure of the sampling error or non-sampling error associated with this dataset.Nôl i'r tabl cynnwys

 Estimates for the most recent quarters are provisional and are subject to revision in the light of updated source information.
-We currently provide an analysis of past revisions in the gross domestic product (GDP) and other statistical bulletins that present time series.
+We currently provide an analysis of past revisions in the GDP and other statistical bulletins that present time series.

 Our revisions to economic statistics page brings together our work on revisions analysis, linking to articles and revisions policies.
 Revisions to data provide one indication of the reliability of main indicators.Nôl i'r tabl cynnwys

-You can get the latest copies of this and all our other releases through our release calendar.
+You can get the latest copies of this and all our other releases through the release calendar on our website.

-Details of the policy governing the release of new data are available from the UK Statistics Authority.
+Details of the policy governing the release of new data are available from the media relations office.

 We are committed to ensuring that all information provided is kept strictly confidential and will only be used for statistical purposes.
-Further details regarding confidentiality can be found in the respondent charters for businesses and households.Nôl i'r tabl cynnwys
+Further details regarding confidentiality can be found on our website in the respondent charters for businesses and households.Nôl i'r tabl cynnwys